barackd222/barackd222.github.io/assets/handsonlabs/createtheoccsstack.md

 Specify the username (admin) and password
 Choose the compute shape.
 To preserve your credits I suggest leave the default.
-Choose the number of worker nodes you want to spread your Docker workload over.
+Choose the number of worker nodes you want to spread your Docker workload across.
-In my example you can get away with 1 worker node to run both the web app contaioner and the MongoDB container.
+In my example you can get away with 1 worker node to run both the web app container and the MongoDB container.

 <img src="./img/occs-8.PNG" />

-Review your configuration on the Sumamry Page.
+Review your configuration on the Summary Page.
 Click Create.

 <img src="./img/occs-9.PNG" />

 You will see that your Service is being created.
-It took around 5 minutes to provision the service, Periodically click the refresh icon to view progress.
+It took around 5 minutes to provision the service.
+Periodically click the refresh icon to view progress.

 <img src="./img/occs-10.PNG" />